Life insurance if you have a pacemaker

 Can I get life insurance if I have a pacemaker?

-One of the main factors that will help you get a life insurance policy is the length of time you've had a pacemaker for – the longer the better – provided that you've had no symptoms related to your heart condition.
-This is because life insurance providers want to know that the pacemaker has helped your medical condition and had a positive overall impact on your health.
+The longer the better, provided that you've had no symptoms related to your heart condition.
+This is because life insurance providers want to know that the pacemaker has had a positive overall impact on your health.

-Because having an irregular heart rhythm and a pacemaker is considered a pre-existing medical condition, it might be best to speak to an adviser.
-They can be helpful because they know what to look for and they're not tied to one insurance provider.
-They'll be able to offer you multiple quotes, plus save you from having to search for a policy yourself.
-You can get in touch with an adviser by filling out our broker form below.
+Having an irregular heart rhythm and a pacemaker is considered a pre-existing medical condition.
+Advisers can be helpful because they know what to look for and they're not tied to one insurance provider.

 Do I have to let my insurer know if I get a pacemaker while I have cover?

 When you apply for a policy, your premiums are worked out based on your current health, lifestyle, age and job.
 If any of those things change once your policy has been accepted, which they inevitably will, you don't generally need to inform your insurer.